esper-io/dev-docs/docs/home/console.md

 ![App Management](./assets/OLD_DASHBOARD/7_AM.png)

-*   You can unapprove the app from all the installed devices by clicking the 'UNAPPROVE' button.
+*   You can unapprove the app from all the installed devices by clicking the 'UNAPPROVE' button. <br> </br>
 <i> Note: Unapproving an app does NOT mean uninstalling it.
 If the app was approved earlier, it will continue to stay installed in your device until it is explicitly uninstalled.
 Post uninstallation, if it has been unapproved, user/admin will not be able to uninstall it on the device.</i>

 ![App Management](./assets/OLD_DASHBOARD/5_PW.png)